k) Provisions and Contingent Liabilities:

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

-h) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous
+g) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.

 c.
-The Company has used Spine software, which is operated by a third-party software service provider, for maintaining its books of account.
-Management is not in possession of Service Organisation Controls report to determine whether audit trail feature of the said software was enabled and operated throughout the year for all relevant transactions recorded in the software or whether there were any instances of the audit trail feature being tampered with.
+The Company has used the “Spine” software, operated by a third-party software service provider, for maintaining certain books of account.
+Management is not in possession of Service Organisation Controls report to determine whether audit trail feature of this software was enabled and operational throughout the year for all relevant transactions recorded in it, or whether there were any instances of tampering with the audit trail feature.

 For S R B C & CO LLP For and on Behalf of the Board of Directors of